Flone-dnb/FBugReporter/README.md

 - `install_client.go` this script will ask you where you want the client to be installed and will compile the client.
 It will also check if needed dependencies are installed and if not will prompt you to install them.
 - `install_reporter.go` this script will ask you where your Godot project is located and will compile and integrate reporter into your project (with premade UI scene to send reports).
 It will also check if needed dependencies are installed and if not will prompt you to install them.
-- `install_server.go` this script will ask you where you want the server to be installed and will compile the server, monitor and database manager for you.
+- `install_server.go` this script will ask you where you want the server to be installed and will compile the server, server monitor and database manager for you.
 It will also check if needed dependencies are installed and if not will prompt you to install them.

 If you want to integrate FBugReporter into your Godot game, just clone/download this repository and run each script (the order does not matter), they will setup everything for you.